If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Staircase Glitch

 There's a glitch present which can trigger an invisible staircase right before you meet Dracula.
 It appears that you are somehow able to "catch" the stairs a few pixels off on the screen below, which ultimately results in Simon walking up an invisible staircase into a screen of glitchy graphics.
 This bug was fixed for the cartridge-based versions.
-Akumajou Dracula X: Chi no Rondo would later pay tribute to this glitch with an invisible staircase in the same spot, which actually led to a secret room.
+Later games, such as Super Castlevania IV and Akumajou Dracula X: Chi no Rondo, would pay tribute to this glitch with invisible or hidden stairs leading to secret rooms or bonuses.

 Cartridge Versions